benjaminion/upgrading-ethereum-book/src/book.md

 ##### Serialisation for communications

 That decision made, the next big question was whether to use the same scheme for both consensus serialisation and peer-to-peer communications serialisation (the "wire-protocol").
-This turned out to be finely balanced, and [good arguments](https://github.com/ethereum/consensus-specs/issues/129) were made in favour of using protobufs for p2p communication and SSZ for consensus.
+This turned out to be finely balanced, and [good arguments](https://github.com/ethereum/consensus-specs/issues/129) were made in favour of using Protocol Buffers for p2p communication and SSZ for consensus.

 Discussion around this was extensive (see the references [below](#see-also)), but we eventually [decided](https://github.com/ethereum/eth2.0-pm/blob/master/eth2.0-implementers-calls/call_003.md#tentative-decisions) to use SSZ for p2p communications.